What is church membership?

 Why is church membership important?

 For our life, health, growth, and continued faithfulness to Jesus, we are convinced we need to be committed and vitally connected to other believers in this way.
 This is why we as a church utilize a membership covenant.
 This is simply a summary of the biblical expectations and responsibilities we commit to taking on with each other as disciples of Jesus in a local church community.
-This is important to understand if you are considering joining with this congregation.
+This is important to understand if you are considering joining with us as a congregation.

-We never want church to end up being an event we attend or a place to go.
+We never want church to be an event we attend or a place to go.
 Church is the people to whom we belong, we are called to serve, and have submitted ourselves to for our continued discipleship.

 If you are interested in joining with Lebanon Baptist Church: